onc-healthit/2021-LEAP-Semantic-Interoperability/fhir/doc/tutorial.md

 ## Prerequisites:
 ### If you do not have the following databases installed below, follow the direct page's instructions to set them up.
 - [`PostgreSQL`](https://www.postgresql.org/)
--- can be replaced by your favorite table based relational database - MySQL, MariaDB, Microsoft SQL Server, Oracle Database, etc.
+-- This tutorial uses PostgreSQL, but can be extended to use any other database
 - [`Neo4j`](https://neo4j.com/)
 - [`Layered Schema Architecture`](https://github.com/cloudprivacylabs.com/lsa)
     - install or build binary